 DeRuyter served two different stints as the defensive coordinator/secondary coach at Ohio, first from 1995-98 and then again from 2002-04.
 Sandwiched in between is a three-year stop at Navy coaching its secondary.

 Ohio had dropped off into a defense that ranked 99th in the country in 2001 without him, but by DeRuyter's final season with the Bobcats (2004), Ohio's defense was ranked 22nd in the nation in total defense.

 The 51-year old coach got his start in the business in 1985 where he served as a 2nd Lieutenant and graduate assistant football coach at the Air Force Academy.
 Then after a three-year stint as a contracting officer at Hanscom AFB in Massachusetts, he returned to the Academy in 1989 where he served as the JV defensive coordinator and varsity assistant.

 DeRuyter has coached in 14 bowl games in his career, including one in each of the past eighth seasons.
 Also, as an outside linebacker at Air Force in the early `80s, he led the Falcons to three-straight bowl victories.

 A native of Long Beach, Calif., DeRuyter was born on Jan.
 3, 1963 and graduated from St. John Bosco High School (Bellflower, Calif.) in 1981.
 He holds a bachelor's degree in management from Air Force (1985) and a MBA in market strategy from Regis University (1992).

 Upon his graduation from the Air Force Academy, he served seven-and-a-half years of active duty in the Air Force.

-DeRuyter and his wife, Kara, have a son, Jake, a sophomore at the Air Force Academy, and a daughter, Christina, who is a senior in high school.
+DeRuyter and his wife, Kara, have a son, Jake, a senior at the Air Force Academy, and a daughter, Christina, a sophomore at Texas A&M.